With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Fairmont Regional Medical Center Department Of Psychiatry is a mental health treatment center in Marion County, WV, located at 1325 Locust Avenue, 26554 zip code area.
 Fairmont Regional Medical Center Department Of Psychiatry provides hospital inpatient treatment.
-Fairmont Regional Medical Center Department Of Psychiatry offers psychotropic medication, activity therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-Fairmont Regional Medical Center Department Of Psychiatry also supports people requiring dual diagnosis treatment, people with trauma and seniors or older adults.
+Fairmont Regional Medical Center Department Of Psychiatry offers dialectical behavior therapy, group therapy and behavior modification to adults, seniors 65 or older and young adults.
+Fairmont Regional Medical Center Department Of Psychiatry also supports people with Alzheimer's or dementia, seniors or older adults and people requiring dual diagnosis treatment.

-Learn MoreYore Academy Inc Level Ii Residential Sa And Bh is one of mental health facilities in Marion County, West Virginia, located at 7 Crosswinds Drive, 26554 zip code.
-Yore Academy Inc Level Ii Residential Sa And Bh provides residential treatment and telemedicine/telehealth.
-Yore Academy Inc Level Ii Residential Sa And Bh provides couples/family therapy, trauma therapy and group therapy to children / adolescents.
+Learn MoreYore Academy Inc Level Ii Residential Sa And Bh is a mental health clinic in Marion County, West Virginia, located at 7 Crosswinds Drive, 26554 zip code.
+Yore Academy Inc Level Ii Residential Sa And Bh offers residential treatment and telemedicine/telehealth.
+Yore Academy Inc Level Ii Residential Sa And Bh provides dialectical behavior therapy, behavior modification and couples/family therapy to children / adolescents.
 Yore Academy Inc Level Ii Residential Sa And Bh also supports people requiring dual diagnosis treatment.
-Additional services provided at Yore Academy Inc Level Ii Residential Sa And Bh include education services and case management.
+Some other services provided by Yore Academy Inc Level Ii Residential Sa And Bh include education services and case management.

-Learn MoreNational Youth Advocate Program Inc is a mental health clinic in Marion County, WV, located at 14 East Grafton Road, 26554.
+Learn MoreNational Youth Advocate Program Inc is one of mental health facilities in Marion County, West Virginia, located at 14 East Grafton Road, 26554 zip code.
 National Youth Advocate Program Inc provides outpatient treatment.
-National Youth Advocate Program Inc offers trauma therapy, couples/family therapy and cognitive behavioral therapy to children / adolescents, young adults and adults.
+National Youth Advocate Program Inc provides individual psychotherapy, cognitive behavioral therapy and behavior modification to children / adolescents, adults and young adults.
 National Youth Advocate Program Inc also supports people with trauma.
-Additional services offered at National Youth Advocate Program Inc include intensive case management, case management and suicide prevention services.
+Additional services provided at National Youth Advocate Program Inc include court-ordered outpatient treatment, therapeutic foster care and family psychoeducation.

-Learn MoreYouth Academy Level Ii Residential Facility is a mental health facility in Marion County, WV, located at 3 Crosswinds Drive in the 26554 zip code.
+Learn MoreYouth Academy Level Ii Residential Facility is a mental health treatment clinic in Marion County, West Virginia, located at 3 Crosswinds Drive, 26554 zip code.
 Youth Academy Level Ii Residential Facility provides telemedicine/telehealth and residential treatment.
-Youth Academy Level Ii Residential Facility provides dialectical behavior therapy, group therapy and psychotropic medication to children / adolescents.
+Youth Academy Level Ii Residential Facility provides dialectical behavior therapy, couples/family therapy and trauma therapy to children / adolescents.
 Youth Academy Level Ii Residential Facility also supports people requiring dual diagnosis treatment.
-Additional services offered by Youth Academy Level Ii Residential Facility consist of education services and case management.
+Additional services provided by Youth Academy Level Ii Residential Facility consist of case management and education services.

-Learn MoreYale Academy Llc Level Ii Residential Sa And Bh is a mental health treatment center in Marion County, West Virginia, located at 9 Crosswind Drive, 26554 zip code.
+Learn MoreYale Academy Llc Level Ii Residential Sa And Bh is a mental health facility in Marion County, WV, located at 9 Crosswind Drive in the 26554 zip code.
 Yale Academy Llc Level Ii Residential Sa And Bh provides residential treatment and telemedicine/telehealth.
-Yale Academy Llc Level Ii Residential Sa And Bh also offers individual psychotherapy, group therapy and cognitive behavioral therapy to children / adolescents.
-Yale Academy Llc Level Ii Residential Sa And Bh supports people requiring dual diagnosis treatment.
-Yale Academy Llc Level Ii Residential Sa And Bh also provides education services and case management.
+Yale Academy Llc Level Ii Residential Sa And Bh provides dialectical behavior therapy, individual psychotherapy and cognitive behavioral therapy to children / adolescents.
+Yale Academy Llc Level Ii Residential Sa And Bh also supports people requiring dual diagnosis treatment.
+Additional services offered by Yale Academy Llc Level Ii Residential Sa And Bh consist of case management and education services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.